What are the Qualifications for Assisted Living Facilities?

 Adult daughter with her aging mother

-What are the Qualifications for Assisted Living?
+What is the Criteria for Assisted Living?

 To ensure we provide the right level of care for each resident, Acts uses a comprehensive evaluation process.
 The assisted living qualifications include: